Kremen School of Education and Human Development

 Single Subject Teaching Credential

-The Single Subject Credential program authorizes the holder to teach the specific subject(s) named on the credential in departmentalized classes, such as those in most middle schools and high schools, in grades preschool, K–12, or in classes organized primarily for adults.
+The Single Subject Credential program authorizes the holder to teach the specific subject(s) named on the credential in departmentalized classes, such as those in most middle schools (7-8 grades) and high schools (9-12 grades).

 Preliminary Administrative Services Credential